Saturday 10 June 2017

 Some noodle dish that was good but I can't remember what it was called.

-The next day after breakfast at Weil Hotel, we drove to The Lost World of Tanbun, the biggest themepark in Ipoh until Movie Animation Park Studios (M.A.P.S) opens its doors end June 2017.
+The next day after breakfast at Weil Hotel, we drove to The Lost World of Tanbun, the biggest themepark in Ipoh, until Movie Animation Park Studios opens its doors end June 2017 that is.
 The Lost World of Tanbun is a super fun themepark with water slides, small rides, a petting zoo and even hot springs!

-We decided to stay at Lost World Hotel, even though it was more expensive than Weil Hotel (cost us approximately S$220 per room per night) because of its close proximity to the themepark.
+We decided to stay at Lost World Hotel, even though it was more expensive than Weil Hotel, because of its close proximity to the themepark.
+It cost us approximately S$220 per room per night (inclusive of breakfast).

 Lost World Hotel